-- A. Application and fee. - (1) Prior to the filing of an application for the approval of a major subdivision plat, the subdivider shall file two (2) copies of an application for the consideration of a preliminary plat of the proposed subdivision, using the conditional approval application blank available from the Secretary of the Planning Board, and ten(10) copies of a preliminary plat in support thereof in the form described in Article V, § 111-22 of these regulations.
+- A. Application and fee. - (1) Prior to the filing of an application for the approval of a major subdivision plat, the subdivider shall file two (2) copies of an application for the consideration of a preliminary plat of the proposed subdivision, using the conditional approval application blank available from the Village Clerk, and six (6) copies plus a digital copy of a preliminary plat in support thereof in the form described in Article V, § 111-22 of these regulations.
 The preliminary plat shall, in all respects, comply with the requirements set forth in the provisions of §§ 179-k and 179-1 of the Village law and Article V, § 111-22 of these regulations, except where a waiver may be specifically authorized by the Planning Board.
 [Amended 3-27-01 by L.L.
 2001-04] - (2) All applications for conditional approval of a preliminary plat shall be accompanied by funds totaling five thousand dollars (\$5,000) to be held in an escrow account and used for payment of expenses and disbursements incurred by the Village as well as consultants' fees pursuant to Section 111-26 of the Chapter.
 [Amended 3-27-01 by L.L.
 2001-04; 4-8-08 by L.L.
 2008-02] - B. Number of copies.
-Ten (10) copies of the preliminary plat shall be presented to the Secretary of the Planning Board at least ten (10) days prior to a regular monthly meeting of the Planning Board.
+Six (6) copies plus a digital copy of the preliminary plat shall be presented to the Village Clerk at least ten (10) days prior to a regular monthly meeting of the Planning Board.
 [Amended 3-27-01 by L.L.
 2001-04] - C. Subdivider to attend Planning Board meeting.
-The subdivider or his duly authorized representative shall attend the meeting of the Planning Board to discuss the preliminary plat.
+The subdivider or his/her duly authorized representative shall attend the meeting of the Planning Board to discuss the preliminary plat.